Where to Stay in Santorini - A Local's Guide

 If you want to spend some time shopping, Fira is filled with galleries, little boutiques, crafts shops, and tacky souvenir vendors.
 As the heart of the island, there’s shopping, dining, and accommodation to suit all budgets.
 Very little of the goods that you’ll see are unique to Santorini (or even Greece for that matter), but if you need something or are just looking for a memento from your time here, there are plenty of options.

-In general, Fira offers lodging of all types (hotels, bed and breakfasts, hostels, apartments) and at all budget levels.
-This is the biggest town on the island and it has by far the most lodging options.
+Fira is the biggest town on the island and offers lodging of all types (hotels, bed and breakfasts, hostels, apartments) and at all budget levels.
+Here are some of my recommendations:

-• Hotel Anatoli is away from the hustle and bustle but near enough to visit Fira on foot, an always a great choice.
-The hotel is family-run, with dedicated, friendly staff who offer great service.
-They also have nice family rooms, a great pool that’s big enough to actually have a swim, and a small spa.
+Hotel Anatoli - Away from the hustle and bustle but near enough to visit Fira on foot, Anatoli is always a solid choice.
+The hotel is family-run, with dedicated, friendly staff who offer good service.
+They also have nice family rooms, a good pool that’s big enough to actually have a swim, and a small spa. $200 USD

-• Costa Marina Villas is also just far enough outside the immediate center to be calm and peaceful while still an easy walk to everything.
+Costa Marina Villas - Far enough outside the immediate center to be calm and peaceful while still an easy walk to everything.
+It's nothing fancy, but it's a good deal. $150 USD

 2. Oia